singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 These are used to "inject" content into the template and thus in the head of our site, `{{{site-title}}}` is used to insert the title of the site in question.

-The mustache helper tags with the stylesheet declaration inside (the `stylesheet_bundle` tags) are defined by Punch and will reference the stylesheet asset bundle created in the `config.json` (soon my young padawan!).
-These helper tags will basically take all the stylesheet files defined in this bundle and turn them into one stylesheet file in our layout named `all-xxxxxxxxxxxxx.css` with a fingerprint.
+The mustache helper tags with the stylesheet declaration inside (the `stylesheet_bundle` tags) are helper tags defined by Punch and will reference the stylesheet asset bundle created in the `config.json` (We'll get to that one soon enough).
+These helper tags will basically take all the stylesheet files defined in this bundle and turn them into one stylesheet file in our layout named `all.css` with a fingerprint in the name (unique number added to the file name, to bust the CDN server cache).

-In the beginning of the body section, we find a header where the site title will be printed in headline letters using this code `{{#upcase}}{{site-title}}{{/upcase}}` and below this header title, we have our navigation bar, declared like this:
+In the beginning of the body section, we find the header section where the site title will be printed in upper case letters using these Mustache tags `{{#upcase}}{{site-title}}{{/upcase}}` and below this header title, we have our navigation bar, declared like this:

 ```
     <ul class="navbar">